This story was originally published and last updated .

 Live Albums can be shown off in Ambient mode on a Chromecast, a Smart Display, or the Google Home Hub.
 To see how to set that up, check our previous tutorial.

-Live Albums are still a new feature in Photos.
-While I would love to see more options to create smarter albums, like "and/or" selectors for faces, date and location restrictions, and other rules, as well as a larger limit than 10,000 pics per album, it's quite a neat feature and I'm looking forward to its evolution.
+Live Albums are an extremely powerful feature in Photos.
+While I would love to see more options to create smarter albums, like "and/or" selectors for faces, date and location restrictions, and other rules, as well as a larger limit than 20,000 pics per album, it's quite a neat feature and I'm looking forward to it improving even more.